 Hose size is critical.
 “The hose on a 375-cfm unit needs to be bigger than the hose on a 185-cfm unit to handle double the volume (cfm),” says Camber.
 “If the hose is too narrow, it causes pressure restriction.
 Even though the compressor is trying to pump out a certain amount of air, the hose will be too narrow and pressure loss will result.”

-“It’s very important to know the rating of the tools, and the size and length of the hose, and to compensate for that pressure loss,” says Rubio.
-ET
+”It's not only important to know the rating of the tools, and the size and length of the hose connected to the air compressor, but attention also needs to be given to pressure loss and how to compensate for it,” says Rubio.